List of mountains in the Philippines

-The following is a partial list of mountains in the Philippines.
+The following is an incomplete list of mountains in the Philippines.
 Several of these are volcanoes, formed by subducting tectonic plates surrounding the archipelago.

 List

 This list contains most of the highest mountains in the country.
 It is limited to mountain peaks with, if known, an elevation of at least 200 m above sea level, and may include those considered as hills.
 The distinction between a hill and a mountain in terms of elevation is unclear and largely subjective, but a hill is universally considered to be less tall and less steep than a mountain.